Isle of Wight Guru

 29. Isle of Wight Steam Railway

 The Isle of Wight's railway network was shrunk significantly in the 1950s/1960s with many of the former lines now cycle tracks.
 There is a modern railway line which ran pre-war London Underground carriages from Ryde Pierhead to Shanklin until 2022 and now has more modern stock (see our guide to public transport).
-There is also a steam railway which it links up with, which first took shape in the early 1970s.
+There is also a steam railway that it links up with, which first took shape in the early 1970s.
 It is based at Havenstreet and holds special events, such as Victorian themed days.
 There are various deals available - see our guide to discounts to Isle of Wight attractions.

 There's also an abandoned railway tunnel at St Lawrence, which is pretty fascinating.
 It is closed off to the public yet it also has several Google reviews from people who have discovered it...so something doesn't add up.